wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/syntex-strategy/includes/strategy-alignment.md

-Contoso Electronics has decided on a phased rollout of SharePoint Syntex.
-After much discussion, the Human Resources department was identified for the first phase.
+You've received the green light from your stakeholders and Contoso Electronics has decided on a phased rollout of SharePoint Syntex starting with the struggling Sales team.
 Now the project team needs to nominate personnel for SharePoint Syntex roles.
 Each of those people will need to be brought into the larger project team as stakeholders to give them familiarity with SharePoint Syntex and allow them to begin learning their new responsibilities.
 Along with other Contoso stakeholders, you identify the following individuals:

 - Since the Knowledge admin creates content centers and needs to know how they should be structured and also manage security and access privileges, your project team identifies someone from IT to take on the role.
-- The Human Resources manager identifies an admin in the Human Resources department who volunteered for the Content manager/model owner role.
+- The Sales manager identifies someone in their department who volunteered for the Content manager/model owner role.
 This person will work closely with the project lead to understand project goals.
 - An IT admin wanted to take on the role of Power Platform admin.
 This person will coordinate applying AI builder to Human Resource's libraries.

 With stakeholders in place and roles defined, you can equip your executive team and champions with business case presentations.
 They will drive your organization's understanding of the fiscal and agility outcomes that will result from implementing SharePoint Syntex.